microsoft/BuildTourHack/stories/1/123_BONUS-APP-Links.md

 5. Reinstall your local app.

 **Tip:** Make sure your ASP.NET MVC site can serve up the windows-app-web-link file.
-A simple way to do this for testing is to add the following lines of code to your StartUp.cs file (before the "app.UseStaticFiles();" line):
+A simple way to do this for testing is to enable known file types to be served - modify your StartUp.cs / Configure method to look as follows:

         app.UseStaticFiles(new StaticFileOptions()
         {
            ServeUnknownFileTypes = true,
            DefaultContentType = "text/plain"
         });

+        app.UseStaticFiles();

+        app.UseMvc(routes =>
+        {
+        ...

 **Tip:** In the generated windows10 package, you can either develop via the source\App.jsproj project in Visual Studio, or you can use your favorite editor with the manifest\appxmanifest.xml file and use the test_install.ps1 script to deploy.